-Other than cows and chickens, there’s no better animal for homesteading and off-grid living than man’s best friend.
-For thousands of years now dogs have helped us hunt our food, alert us of danger and even protect us from our enemies.
+Other than cows and chickens, there’s no better animal for homesteading and off-grid living than man’s best friend, the dog.
+For thousands of years now, dogs have helped us hunt our food, alert us of danger, and even protect us from our enemies.

 We’ve even gone as far as teaching dogs how to perform jobs such as herding and pulling sleds, making this animal the perfect companion for someone who wants to live off the land.
 However, with so many different types of dog breeds available, you really need to think long and hard about which breed will be best for homesteading or off-grid living.

-If you want a powerful guard dog that can protect you and your family, then consider getting a breed such as the Rottweiler or Chow Chow.
+Do you want a powerful guard dog that can protect you and your family?
+Consider getting a breed such as the Rottweiler or Chow Chow.

 More interested in a reliable hunting dog?
 Then something along the lines of a Rhodesian Ridgeback or Dogo Argentino will surely suit you well.

 Or better yet, why not get a dog breed such as the German Shepherd that is capable of both herding animals and guarding the home?

 No matter what your choice though, any dog will be sure to make a great companion in times of need.
 As long as you make sure to take your time and do the proper research you should be sure to end up with a dog that suits your needs.

 Best Dog Breeds for Preppers

-As a lazy prepper, there is no other dog breed I would rather have on my side than a Chow Chow.
-While this fluffy lion dog may be rather shy and aloof around strangers, these traits combined with their devout loyalty makes them one of the most protective guard dogs around.
+As a lazy prepper, there is no dog breed I would rather have on my side than a Chow Chow.
+While this fluffy lion dog may be rather shy and aloof around strangers, these traits combined with their devout loyalty make them one of the most protective guard dogs around.

 And while their low energy levels may not make Chows the best dogs for hunting, they do have an extremely high prey drive that will cause them to relentlessly hunt down anything that crosses their path.
 No matter whether it’s a squirrel, coon, or possum, the Chow Chow will never give up the chase as long as it has a chance.